 In providing supplemental food to our clients and learning about their individual needs, we have found that most face numerous obstacles and that providing supplemental food is not enough to alleviate their suffering and help them move towards greater self-sufficiency.
 In our quest to help address these issues, we found that there are existing programs and resources available but they were not being fully utilized due to lack of accessibility, lack of awareness of the programs, or inability to navigate the multiple facets of the enrollment process.
 With the addition of case management, beginning with an enhanced client intake process to identify any special needs or circumstances, we have begun creating measurable change beyond that of immediate hunger relief.
 We have arranged shelter for women threatened with domestic violence; assisted with enrollment in Davis Applied Technology Center (DATC); partnered with DATC and area dentists to assist with meeting urgent dental needs; helped with transportation needs; and arranged for affordable diabetes medication – quite probably saving an individual’s life.

 Our Pantry Packs program aimed at addressing child hunger has been highly successful.
-Delivering to 15 elementary schools and one high school, we now provide weekend food assistance to over 700 children each week.
+Delivering to 17 elementary schools and one high school, we now provide weekend food assistance to approximately 850 children each week.

 Through Volunteer Income Tax Assistance (VITA), a government-sponsored program, we provide free income tax return preparation assistance for low-to-moderate income individuals.
 In conjunction with VITA, we also provide information on money management – all as part of our Earn It, Keep It, Save It program.

 We strive to build community both through providing much needed support to individuals and families and through providing service opportunities for individuals, groups and organizations.
 Just a few such opportunities include Pantry Teens, Pantry Family Night, and school and neighborhood food drives.